alire-project/alire/doc/user-changes.md

 ```

 For the `1.x` release, usage of the previous `licenses` format is obsolete and
 will trigger a warning.
-In furture major releases this format will not be
+In future major releases this format will not be
 accepted at all.

 ### Custom editor command for `alr edit`